boschpeter/waardepapieren/README.md

 This project provides a full implementation example of how Discipl components can be used to issue and verify claims.
 In particular, how municipalities can issue

+The whole concept of containerization is all about taking away the pain of building, shipping, and running applications.
+In this post, we’ve learned how to write Dockerfile as well as build, tag, and publish Docker images.
+Now it’s time to build on this knowledge and learn about how to automate the entire process using continuous integration and delivery.
+Here are a few good posts about setting up continuous integration and delivery pipelines to get you started:

 ## Preparation

 In order to make everything functional, we need to generate valid certificates for demo NLX environments and